ITwrx/laravel-shop-gateway-paypal/README.md

 ## License

-This package is free software distributed under the terms of the MIT license.
+Amsgames\laravel-shop-gateway-paypal is free software distributed under the terms of the MIT license.
+Any changes in this fork (ITwrx\laravel-shop-gateway-paypal) are Free Software released under the AGPL.

 ## Additional Information